Dan J. Harkey

 The Grapes of Wrath: A Timeless Portrait of Struggle and Solidarity

-By John Steinbeck – A Review When John Steinbeck published The Grapes of Wrath in 1939, America was still reeling from the effects of the Great Depression.
+By John Steinbeck – A Review: When John Steinbeck published The Grapes of Wrath in 1939, America was still reeling from the effects of the Great Depression.
 The Dust Bowl had driven thousands of families from their land, and the promise of California as a land of opportunity lured many westward.
 Steinbeck captured this migration in a novel that is both a deeply personal family saga and a sweeping social critique.
 Eighty-five years later, its themes, which eerily resonate with our current social and environmental crises, remain hauntingly relevant.

 List Hidden Taxation in the American Enterprise System